mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 instructions in your user manual.
 1. Once you're done recording, remove the flash drive from your piano, insert it into your computer, and listen to the file to make sure it's good.
-1. If you've recorded a WAV file, compress it as described in [Types of digital audio files](#types-of-digital-audio-files), above.
+1. If you've recorded a WAV file, compress it as described in [Types of audio files](#types-of-audio-files), above.
 1. Then share it with as big of a world as you'd like.

-### Record digital audio via USB
+### Record audio via USB

-A select few digital pianos can act as digital audio interfaces, meaning that they output digital audio over USB when connected to a computer.
+A select few digital pianos can act as digital audio interfaces, meaning that they output audio over USB when connected to a computer.
 This feature is incredibly convenient but unfortunately isn't very common.
 In the list above, only the Roland RD-2000 and Yamaha CP88 stage pianos, as well as the Yamaha P-125 portable piano support it.